eclipse-archived/codewind-docs/docs/_documentations/che-browserconfig.md

 ---
 # Configuring Codewind on Eclipse Che with your browser and cluster

-Ensure you have completed the [prerequisites to installing Codewind on Eclipse Che](./che-installinfo.html#prerequisites) and also [installed Codewind on Eclipse Che](./che-installinfo.html#choose-from-the-following-instructions).
+Ensure you have completed the [prerequisites to installing Codewind on Eclipse Che](./che-installinfo.html#prerequisites).

 If you installed Eclipse Che with **self-signed certificates**, or if self-signed certificates are being used for communication between your browser and your cluster, follow instructions to [add certificates for Che to your browser](./che-browserconfig.html#adding-certificates-for-che-to-your-browser). **important: do not use self-signed certificates in production**